gbnunes7/sidebar/README.md

 # Sidebar Website

-This is a simple side website that displays.
+This is a simple site designed to practice the construction and logic of a sidebar.

 ## Features